tnwei/exposure-to-code/source/09_random_generative.rst

 Generative art is the art that has been created via an autonomous system.
 This is usually done by creating rules for a system to follow and then executing those rules to produce art!
 Generative art can be done in music, paintings, architecture and literature.
 Generative art can produce thousands of ideas in milliseconds by leveraging on the processing power of the computer to invent a new form of art.

-Generative art which has been popularized in the 1960s is more and more relevant now with the advent of technologies such as Machine Learning and Artificial Intelligence.
-Via Machine Learning, we can feed data into a system that can learn from the dataset to produce a form of art that is synonymous with what had been provided to the system.
+Generative art which has been popularized in the 1960s is more and more relevant now with the advent of technologies such as machine learning and artificial intelligence.
+Via machine learning, we can feed data into a system that can learn from the dataset to produce a form of art that is synonymous with what had been provided to the system.
 For instance, if we were to provide a dataset of classical music to a system, this system can produce a classical music that would sound similar to all the other songs while still being different enough to be a new song.

 Brian Eno who popularized the Generative Music term describes Generative Music as music that is ever different and changing and that is created by a system.
 The fugues of J.S.
 Bach could be considered generative, in that there is a strict underlying process that is followed by the composer.